-The company has a surplus in restricted and unrestricted funding in the current year.
+The company has a surplus in restricted funding and a deficit in unrestricted funding in the current year.
+The company has sufficient reserves to meet the deficit in unrestricted funding.
 Therefore no transfers between the 2 categories of funding is required.